 While a highly granular terminology such as MedDRA reduces the need for interpretation at data entry, it impacts the processes of data retrieval, sorting and presentation necessary for support of drug development, pharmacovigilance and risk management.
 The hierarchical structure of MedDRA facilitates data retrieval by providing grouping terms (High Level Terms [HLTs] and High Level Group Terms [HLGTs]) that aggregate the very specific terms used for coding into broader medical categories.
 MedDRA’s multiaxiality (assignment of a PT to more than one System Organ Class [SOC]) allows flexibility in data retrieval via primary and secondary paths.
 Whilst grouping terms and multiaxiality permit a reasonable first approach to data retrieval, the complexity of MedDRA requires guidance to optimise the results.

 This Data Retrieval and Presentation: Points to Consider (DRP:PTC) document is an ICH-endorsed guide for MedDRA users.
 It is updated in step with new MedDRA versions and is a companion document to MedDRA.
 It was developed and is maintained by a working group charged by the ICH Steering Committee.
-The working group consists of regulatory and industry representatives of the European Union, Japan, and the United States, as well as representatives from the Canadian regulatory authority, the World Health Organization, the MedDRA Maintenance and Support Services Organization (MSSO), and the Japanese Maintenance Organization (JMO) (see Appendix, Section 6.2 for list of members).
+The working group consists of representatives of ICH regulatory and industry members, the World Health Organization, the MedDRA Maintenance and Support Services Organization (MSSO), and the Japanese Maintenance Organization (JMO) (see Appendix, Section 6.2 for lists of current and former members).

 The principles described in this document are most effective when used in conjunction with the principles described in the MedDRA Term Selection: Points to Consider document for data entry (coding).
 This document provides data retrieval and presentation options for either industry or regulatory purposes.
 Although MedDRA includes some data retrieval tools, this document addresses data retrieval in a broader context.